Rowing Machine VS Treadmill! Well, Machines in gyms or even homes have helped revolutionize workouts everywhere.

 Working out isn’t all in the muscle, as anyone with an injury will tell you.
 Your joints are a dramatically crucial part of your body and while you’re bound to put stress on them while working out you still need to be careful.

 Rowing can be a lower impact exercise, assuming you don’t overload the machine and therefore not too hard on your joints.
+And again rowing machine workout will give you the strength that you can apply on rowing a boat in a lake or river.
 Running, on the other hand, is a different story.
 Running on harder surfaces like treadmill with bad shoes for too long can destroy your joints, so make sure to go in warm and always where properly supported shoes.

 But let’s talk about the thing I’m sure the average person values the most, the number of calories burnt by each exercise.
 Now there is no way to calculate this accurately for everyone since everybody is different.